sungnga/react-ecommerce/README.md

 		- Save the new user or error in json format
 - In routes/user.js file:
 	- Import the signup method from constrollers/user.js
-	- Call a post() method that takes in takes '/signup' route as the 1st arg and the signup method as 2nd arg
+	- Create a user signup route using post() method: `router.get('/signup', signup)`
+		- The 2nd argument is the signup method coming from controllers/user.js

 **3. Use Postman to signup user**
 - Select a POST request from the dropdown menu